conery/dexter/docs/dex_config.md

 # Configuration

 Dexter uses a configuration file to define settings used by various scripts.
-Most of these are cosmetic, for example colors to use when printing tables on the terminal.
+Many of these are cosmetic, for example colors to use when printing tables on the terminal.

 But there is one important part of the configuration that you need to define as soon as you can: the **parsers** that extract data from CSV files downloaded from banks, credit card companies, and other financial institutions.